thurstonemerson/the-catalog/README.md

     This script generates some test data to play around with.
 Two users are created with the email/password combinations katja@gmail.com/cat and louisa@gmail.com/dog.

+1. Configuration of application:

+    ```
+	$ sudo nano the-catalog/config.py
+    ```

+    In the configuration file you can add your file path to a location where the user running web server has permission to write files.
+This is only necessary if you are going to run this program over a web server such as [Apache](http://www.apache.org/), rather than use the python run script.
+Configuration defaults to relative directory path 'file'.

 ## Run the program

 - The web server can be started with the following command: